RoMar19/e-commerce-fullstack-project/README.md

 You can view the product detail, with description and rest of product info.
 Update quantity and "Add to cart" button available to add products to cart or continue shopping to go to all product page.

-### Login / Register page
+### Login / Register page / Logout
-Login page with option to register if someone is not a member yet.
+Login page with option to register if someone is not a member yet, login and  logout.

+## Product Management
+Admin and superuser allowed to add, edit or delete products.

 ### Profile page
 If the user is logged in there is a Profile page, where the user can check their order history.